UWNETLAB/pdpp/README.md

 -- task_1
 ```

-This is because `doit` checks the relative ages of each tasks' inputs and outputs at runtime; if any given task has any outputs^[Or 'targets,' in `doit` nomenclature.] that are older than one or more of the task's inputs,^[Or 'dependencies,' in `doit` nomenclature] that task must be re-run.
+This is because `doit` checks the relative ages of each tasks' inputs and outputs at runtime; if any given task has any outputsOr 'targets,' in `doit` nomenclature.] that are older than one or more of the task's inputs,Or 'dependencies,' in `doit` nomenclature] that task must be re-run.
 If all of a task's inputs are older than its outputs, the task does not need to be run.
 This means that a `pdpp`/`doit` pipeline can be run as often as the user desires without running the risk of needlessly wasting time or computing power: tasks will only be re-run if changes to 'upstream' files necessitate it.
 You can read more about this impressive feature of the `doit` suite [here](https://pydoit.org/tasks.html).

 ## Usage from the Command Line